MIC-DKFZ/generalized_yolov5/evaluations/Node21/README.md

 ## Requirements

-Install all requirements for YOLOv5 and the medical preprocessing.
+Install all requirements for YOLOv5 and the non-natural preprocessing.

 1. Go to https://pytorch.org/get-started/locally/ and install pytorch
 2. Navigate to the detection directory: `cd detection`
-3. Install requirements: `pip install -r yolov5/requirements_medical.txt`
+3. Install requirements: `pip install -r yolov5/requirements_non_natural.txt`

 ## Dataset preparation